Taeniophyllum lobatum

-Taeniophyllum lobatum, commonly known as the yellow ribbonroot, is a species of leafless epiphytic or lithophytic orchid that forms small clumps.
+Taeniophyllum lobatum, commonly known as yellow ribbonroot, is a species of leafless epiphytic or lithophytic orchid that forms small clumps.
 It has short stems, flattened pale to greyish green roots pressed against the substrate on which it is growing and usually two pale to bright yellow flowers.
 It only occurs in tropical North Queensland.

 Description

 Taeniophyllum lobatum is a leafless, epiphytic or lithophytic herb that forms small clumps.
 It has a stem about 1 mm long, and flattened pale to greyish green, photosynthetic roots that are 30-80 mm long and 3-5 mm wide pressed against the substrate.
 Two pale to bright yellow, resupinate flowers about 3 mm long and wide are borne on a hairy white flowering stem 5-15 mm long.
 The sepals and petals spread widely apart and are about 2.5 mm long and 1 mm wide with hairs near the base of their outer side.
 The labellum is boat-shaped, about 2 mm long and 1.5 mm wide three lobes.
 The side lobes are erect, curve inwards and touch.
 The middle lobe has a cylindrical spur about 1 mm long.
 Flowering occurs from August to November.